nikhil122-marauder/ERP-project-DataScience/README.md

 This phase implements a LoRA-adapted fine-tuned summarizer with a deterministic repair mechanism.

 **Quick Start:**
-- Models from Phase 2 can be loaded directly
 - Refined tickets can be loaded to skip retraining
 - Run cells between "PHASE 3" and "PHASE 4" markers